23muneebryklief-design/CashFlow_SA/README.md

 ### Smaller, known items

+- **`FundingController` has no endpoint for `CreateFundingRequestCommand`** — the command/handler/validator exist, but nothing exposes them over HTTP yet
 - `InvestorType` enum has a typo (`Corparate`) — not yet corrected
 - No endpoint exists yet for an SME to view their own `FundingRequest` history/status
+- **No test project currently exists** in the codebase — `CashFlowSA.Tests` (unit) and `CashFlowSA.IntegrationTests` (HTTP-level) have been built before in this project's history but are not present in the current codebase and would need to be re-added
+-